ExpressLRS/Docs/docs/quick-start/transmitters/tx-prep.md

         - Older Radios or those with only one Menu Key will need to long-press the ++context-menu++ Key to access the System Menu.
         - Consult your Radio User's Manual on how to get to the System Menu.
     2. Press the ++"PAGE"++ Key until you get to the Hardware page.
-    3. Scroll down until you reach the Baudrate setting.
+    3. Scroll down until you reach the `Baudrate` setting.
-        - If you don't see this setting, that means your radio doesn't support changing the baudrate in this firmware and is locked at 400000.
+        - If you don't see this setting, that means your radio doesn't support changing the baud rate in this firmware and is locked at 400000.
     4. Press the ++enter++ Key.
-    5. Use the Scroll wheel to change and select the Baudrate you want to use.
+    5. Use the Scroll wheel to change and select the `Baudrate` you want to use.
     6. Press ++enter++ Key once to apply the changes.
     7. Reboot the Radio (turn it Off, then turn it On again).